-US UK France Germany Italy Canada Japan Mandatory pre- Thresholds No numerical thresholds (Limited to transactions involving the acquisition of control or sensitive information) 25% 10% 10% / 20% 3% / 10% 33% (for companies above a certain size) 1% pre-screening Sectors subject to review Designated sectors (Limited to critical technology, infrastructure and data-related) Designated sectors Designated sectors Designated sectors Designated sectors All Designated sectors - orrective tervention Review, divestiture orders etc. are possible even if they are not subject to mandatory pre- screening Review, divestiture orders etc. are possible even if they are not subject to mandatory pre- screening Divestiture orders etc. are possible for cases subject to mandatory pre- screening Review, divestiture orders etc. are possible when acquiring more than 25% of shares even if they are not subject to mandatory pre- screening Divestiture orders etc. are possible for cases subject to mandatory pre- screening Review, divestiture orders etc. are possible even if they are not subject to mandatory pre- screening Even if they are not subject to mandatory pre- screening, if investors who use prior notification exemption fail to comply with exemption conditions, divestiture orders etc. are possible Number of mandatory pre-screenings440671131257608 2,871 pre-screenings (note 1) Prepared based on the published data of each country.
-Thresholds and other information in the mandatory pre-screening row are for listed companies.
-The number of mandatory pre-screenings is based on the most recent published data at the time of writing for each country.
-(Japan, Apr 2023-Mar 2024; US, France and Italy, Jan-Dec 2022; UK, Apr 2022-Mar 2023; Germany, Jan-Dec 2023.) (note 2) For US, the 440 cases include the number of voluntary filings. (note 3) For Canada, the number of applications subject to net benefit review is five.
-In addition, there were 1,005 notifications which can be provided up to 30 days after the investment has been made. (note 4) For Japan, there is a prior notification exemption system (blanket exemption for foreign financial institutions (regardless of acquisition ratio); general exemption for general investors (acquisition ratio: 1%-10%)).
+US UK France Germany Italy Canada Japan Mandatory pre- Thresholds No numerical thresholds (Limited to transactions involving the acquisition of control or sensitive information) 25% 10% 10% / 20% 3% / 10% 33% (for companies above a certain size) 1% pre-screening Sectors subject to review Designated sectors (Limited to critical technologies subject to export control) Designated sectors Designated sectors Designated sectors Designated sectors All Designated sectors corrective intervention Review, divestiture orders etc. are possible even if they are not subject to mandatory pre- screening Review, divestiture orders etc. are possible even if they are not subject to mandatory pre- screening Divestiture orders etc. are possible for cases subject to mandatory pre- screening Review, divestiture orders etc. are possible when acquiring more than 25% of shares even if they are not subject to mandatory pre- screening Divestiture orders etc. are possible for cases subject to mandatory pre- screening Review, divestiture orders etc. are possible even if they are not subject to mandatory pre- screening Even if they are not subject to mandatory pre- screening, if investors who use prior notification exemption fail to comply with exemption conditions, divestiture orders etc. are possible m Number of mandatory pre-screenings 342 (including voluntary filings) 753 135 261 577 6 2,903

+(note 2) For Canada, the number of applications subject to net benefit review is six.
+In addition, there were 1,195 notifications which can be provided up to 30 days after the investment has been made.

+(note 3) For Japan, there is a prior notification exemption system (blanket exemption for foreign financial institutions (regardless of acquisition ratio); general exemption for general investors (acquisition ratio: 1%-10%)) only if investors comply with certain conditions.